Solox Corydoras

 Water Quality: Needs excellent substrate and water hygiene.
 Keep the water soft and acidic (pH 5.5-7.2) and avoid drastic spikes in pollutants.
 An oversized filter with moderate surface current is ideal.

-Aquarium Reproduction: Difficult to breed in captivity.
+Aquarium Breeding: Difficult to breed in captivity.
 Follows the temperature drop protocol.
 Long-snouted parents are known to be avid devourers of their own eggs if they are not promptly removed from the spawning tank.

 Risks and Diseases: Extremely susceptible to damage to the rostrum: sharp gravel is a death sentence.
 Wounds to the long snout become infected rapidly (Flexibacter) leading to tissue degeneration.